 Before starting graduate studies, Dr. Cho served in the Republic of Korea Army for three years, which he completed at the rank of first lieutenant.
 As an interpretation officer of the Capital Corps of the ROK Army, Dr. Cho participated in the US-ROK joint exercises to defend the Seoul Metropolitan Area in 2005.
 He was later deployed to Erbil, the capital of Iraqi Kurdistan as part of the Multinational Forces-Iraq in 2006.
 Returning from Iraq, Dr. Cho worked in the Korean Army Logistics Command in 2007-2008, where he managed the military sales from the United States to South Korea.

 Dr. Cho was a proud member of Pacific Forum’s Young Leaders Program in 2009-2010.
-He worked at Pacific Forum for one year as a residential fellow under The James A. Kelly Korean Studies Program in 2011.
+He worked at Pacific Forum for one year as a residential fellow under the James A. Kelly Korean Studies Program in 2011.

-Dr. Cho received his PhD in Government from the Georgetown University, Master’s degree in International Relations from Peking University, and B.A. in Political Science from Korea University.
+Dr. Cho received his PhD in Government from Georgetown University, Master’s degree in International Relations from Peking University, and B.A. in Political Science from Korea University.
 He also spent a year as a visiting student at the University of British Columbia.